Jordan Amavi: Marseille

 On 10 August 2017, it was agreed that Amavi would join Ligue 1 side Olympique de Marseille on loan for the entirety of the 2017–18 season, with Marseille also considering interest in signing the player in a permanent transfer in the following season.

 Marseille decided to make Amavi's move permanent in October 2017, meeting an agreed clause in the loan contract.

 On 3 May 2018, he played in the Europa League semi-finals away to FC Red Bull Salzburg as Marseilles played out a 1–2 away loss but a 3–2 aggregate win to secure a place in the 2018 UEFA Europa League Final to be played at the Parc Olympique Lyonnais in Décines-Charpieu, Lyon, France on 16 May 2018.
 A double from Antoine Griezmann helped Atlético Madrid defeat Amavi's Marseille side 3–0 and win the trophy.

 Return to Nice (loan)

 On 5 January 2022, Amavi returned to former club Nice on loan until the end of the 2021–22 season with an option to buy.

 Loan to Getafe

 On 1 September 2022, Amavi was loaned to La Liga side Getafe for the season.

+Brest

+On 31 August 2023, Amavi was loaned to fellow Ligue 1 side Brest for the 2023–24 season.
+On 19 May 2024, he scored his first goal from a free-kick in a 3–0 away win over Toulouse on the final matchday of the season, helping his club to secure a third-place finish in the league and first ever qualification to the UEFA Champions League.
+On 31 July 2024, he was transferred to Brest on a permanent deal, signing a one-year contract with an option for an extra year.